Vanier-Robotics/react-demo/README.md

 - Follow the prompt given below.
 This exercise is quite autodidactic.
 Refer to the resources posted in the <a href="https://discord.com/channels/944754048622538783/944936753838579773/1023429320372392018" target="_blank">Discord channel</a>.
 If you get stuck or need help, contact me.

 ## Prompt
-You are given a mockup and a technical sheet.
+You are given a barebones React project, a mockup and a technical sheet.

 Your job is to:
 1. Recreate the mockup as authentically as possible (should be identical)